raspberrypilearning/octapi-brute-force-enigma/en/step_6.md

 You first need to use your Enigma machine to recover the **actual** message key by decrypting "PWE" using the settings sheet's rotor start positions: `U`, `Y`, and `T`.

-+ Add the following code to decrypt the key, and run your program to display the decrypted key:
++ Add the following code to decrypt the key, and run your program to display result:

 ```python
 # Decrypt the text 'PWE' and store it as msg_key